 Biobanking of Human Samples

-The purpose of this Policy (POL) is to set forth the Amgen Biobanking of Human Samples collected during the course of research studies.
+The purpose of this Policy (POL) is to define Amgen’s standards for Biobanking of Human Samples collected during the course of research studies.

 This Biobanking of Human Samples POL applies globally to all Amgen research studies that collect human samples for future research.

 In addition, this POL applies to any service provider, consultant, contract worker, and temporary staff member contracted by Amgen to perform activities described in this POL.

 Amgen will store biological samples collected in human research studies, hereafter referred to as samples.
 These samples will be stored in order that they may be used for potential future research as described in the informed consent form.
 Samples can be of various types, including but not limited to serum, plasma, cell pellets, DNA, urine, and tissue.
 The storage period will be as defined in the informed consent form and samples will be kept no longer than the duration specified.

 Objectives of the Biobank